-Mandatory T-MACH-105721 Engineer's Field of Work 2 CR Doppelbauer, Geimer
+Mandatory T-MACH-105721 Engineer's Field of Work 2 CR Doppelbauer, Geimer written test result: passed / not passed

 Duration 60 minutes

 - The students know the characteristics of an industriell working environment. - They understand the effectiveness of typical structures in companies and the intention of the most relevant business processes. - They can judge the impact of regulatory framework on their daily work.